 SAVE your work!

 Unlike Airbnb, the Vrbo API Integration is not fully automated, Vrbo still has to go through a manual process on their end to activate the connection.
-For this reason, as mentioned above, you will probably see your listing(s) disappear for a couple hours or maybe even a couple days.
+For this reason, as mentioned above, you will probably see your listing(s) disappear for a few hours or even a few days.
 Don't panic, but do keep an eye on it and if it doesn't appear to be working after 48 hours (not including weekends) please let us know so we can follow up.

 Reminders: Make sure you've run the Listing Quality Analyzer and cleared any errors.
 Verify that all your Vrbo iCals are already included in your Settings > Calendar Import/Export.
 And remember, if you do not have a credit card payment processor active in OwnerRez you will not be allowed to connect the Vrbo API.